Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 * A PDF copy of the jupyter notebook file(s)
   * To save your notebook as a PDF, go to *File* > *Export Notebook As...* > *Export Notebook to PDF*, this will download a PDF file copy of your notebook to your personal computer which you can upload to Canvas

 Homework will be graded on a scale of 1 to 10, with 10 being the best.
 Homework handed in late will be accepted up to (but not later than) Monday at 5:00 pm (Pacific Time), but two grade points will be deducted from the grade for late assignments (i.e. a late assignment that would receive a 10 if handed in on time will be assigned a grade of 8).
 Late homework assignments will not be accepted after 5:00 pm (Pacific Time) on the Monday following the due date.
+Everyone's lowest scoring homework assignment will be dropped, so please do not worry if one week is not going your way.

 Homework solutions will be posted in the Solutions folder on [Canvas](https://canvas.uw.edu/) by the Tuesday after the assignment was turned in.

 ### Final Exam (for CEE 465)

-The final exam will be take-home, and will be assigned on Monday, December 7th, giving you a full week to complete it.
+The final exam will be take-home, and will be assigned on Monday, December 6th, giving you a full week to complete it.
 The exam will ask a series of general application questions spanning all of the topics covered in the course.
 It will be open notes and online materials, but students must sign an honor statement that the work is their own and not done with consultation and/or help from other students, friends, or faculty.
-The final exam must be submitted electronically, via Canvas, before 5:00 pm (Pacific Time) of the day on the [scheduled final exam date](https://www.washington.edu/students/reg/A2020exam.html): **Monday, December 14, 5:00 pm (Pacific Time)**.
+The final exam must be submitted electronically, via Canvas, before 5:00 pm (Pacific Time) of the day on the [scheduled final exam date](https://www.washington.edu/students/reg/A2020exam.html): **Monday, December 13, 5:00 pm (Pacific Time)**.

 ### Final Project (for CEWA 565)

 Final projects will be completed in pairs (or individually on request), and the topic will be selected by the students in consultation with the instructor.
 The topic should ideally involve data analysis related to a real-world engineering problem from within the student’s area of interest.
-Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments, and each student will give a short overview of their research problem and project results to the class on **12/3**, **12/8** and **12/10**.
+Updates on the project are required as part of the 2nd, 5th, and 7th homework assignments, and each student will give a short overview of their research problem and project results to the class on **12/2**, **12/7** and **12/9**.
 The project will be graded on the basis of the presentation (20%) and on the report (80%), which should be less than 10 pages long.
-Final reports will be due on **Monday, December 14, 5:00 pm (Pacific Time)**.
+Final reports will be due on **Monday, December 13, 5:00 pm (Pacific Time)**.
 Further details are provided on the [Course Project page](b-project.html).

 ### Grading Policy